upgradejs/git-churn-js/CONTRIBUTING.md

 npm install
 ```

-To be able to test running the CLI manually:
+To be able to test running the project locally:

 ```bash
 npm run build